priyalchaudhari/Final_Priyal_chaudhari_homicide_analysis/README.md

 ### Steps:
 - First downloaded and cleaned data for population for each state and calculate avg of population for each state
 - Read the data from both the dataset.
 1) Homocide dataset and 2) Population Dataset
+- Load the data in panad dataframe
 - Calculate the number of cases grouped by state
 - Then calculate the ave population per state
 - sorth the dataframe to get top and bottom values
 - combine both dataset in to single frame and plot the graph
+- used basemap  to generate the heatmap on USA geographical structure
+- for using the basemap first installed it using `conda install -c conda-forge basemap=1.0.8.dev0`
+- For plotting the bargraph used seaborn liabrary
+- saved figures using `plt.savefig(path)`

 ### Output
 [Output Files](Final/Output_Files)